 Understanding the needs of your customer is one of the most important first steps in any new venture.
 Learn to identify your market segment and customers, and evaluate whether (and how much) those customers value your product, service or business solution.
 This session will help you develop questions to ask a potential customer in order to better validate your market, competitors and customers.
 You will be able to observe a real-time customer call in action.

 Idea to Reality: Business Boot Camp / Enrich Your Pitch

 Thursday, February 7, 4–8 p.m.

-Attend the boot camp to get the inside scoop of making the leap from idea to business, validating a problem and solution, and identifying a market and customer.
-Enrich Your Pitch Mentoring Session will be a block of time during which participants will share their concept, via an elevator pitch and optional slide pitch deck with invited guest entrepreneurs, industry experts, and investors.
-Leave the workshop with a tool set and clear perspective on how to build an effective, appropriate and viable plan and strategy to business.
+Our business boot camp will give you the inside scoop on making the leap from idea to business, validating a problem and solution, and identifying a market and customer.
+When you RSVP, sign up for the Enrich Your Pitch mentoring session to share your concept, via an elevator pitch and optional slide pitch deck, with invited guest entrepreneurs, industry experts and investors.
+You’ll leave with a toolset and clear perspective on how to build an effective, appropriate and viable plan and strategy to business.

 What do potential investors want to see?
 Learn to forecast and present your financials in a way that effectively demonstrates your understanding of the market and the value of your venture.

 Learn how to create compelling slides to convey your idea.
 The pitch presentation can be used when pitching your company idea to potential team members, investors and stakeholders.
 The workshop will teach participants how to effectively develop their business plan/slide deck.

 Come learn how to pitch your idea in a more compelling way.
 Whether starting a business, building a nonprofit, or presenting a new idea to your boss, this workshop will provide you with a set of tools to effectively pitch like a pro.
 Let past Big Bang! winners show you how it is done by presenting their startup.
 This is a great opportunity to watch a live pitch presentation and ask questions.